kegames/Belize-Tour-Packages/README.md

 # BelizeTourPackages
-Designed tour packages for national park in Belize pulling data from websites
+This program pulls data directly from website promoting various tour packages in Belize The data is consolidated into visualizations and filtered for relevance